About the Wind for Schools (WfS) Program

 Note: this is NOT a grant program.
 Email firstname.lastname@example.org if you have any questions.

-While funded through the Department of Energy over the years 2010 – 2015 the PA WfS program assisted many schools in providing feasibility studies, teacher professional development programming, KidWind competitions, as well as working with several schools through the installation process of small wind turbines at their schools.
+The program has been funded through the Department of Energy since 2010.
+The PA WfS program has assisted many schools in providing feasibility studies, teacher professional development programming, KidWind competitions, as well as working with several schools through the installation process of small wind turbines at their schools.
 You can find more information about what we have done through these years in the following pages.

 Information about Wind for Schools: